CDSoft/luax/README.md

 # Lua eXtended

-`luax` is a Lua interpretor and REPL based on Lua 5.4.4, augmented with some useful packages.
-`luax` can also produces standalone executables from Lua scripts.
+`luax` is a Lua interpretor and REPL based on Lua 5.4.4, augmented with some useful packages. `luax` can also produces standalone executables from Lua scripts.

 `luax` runs on several platforms with no dependency:

-- Linux (x86_64, i386)
+- Linux (x86_64, i386, aarch64)
-- Raspberry Pi (ARM)
-- MacOS (x86_64, ARM)
+- MacOS (x86_64, aarch64)
 - Windows (x86_64, i386)

 `luax` can cross-compile scripts from and to any of these platforms.

 ## Compilation

 `luax` is written in C and Lua and uses the Zig build system.
 First download `luax` and Zig:

 - `luax`: <https://github.com/CDSoft/luax>
 - `Zig`: <https://ziglang.org/download/>